conduktor/conduktor-docs/docs/platform/navigation/console/chargeback.md

 Chargeback lets you visualize the cost allocation of Service Accounts on a few key metrics.
 :::info
 At the moment, the data is aggregated per Service Account and the available metrics collected are the produced and consumed bytes.
 We plan to add more features over time.
-[Let us know](https://conduktor.io/roadmap) which feature is important to you.
+[Let us know](https://conduktor.io/roadmap) how you want to aggregate your data or which features are important to you.
 :::

 - Overall Cost tab displays the dollar costs by adding up the dollar cost for each available metric (Ingress + Egress)